+0 0 0 - U

-President's List 4.00
+President's Li st .
+4.00 GPA

-Dean's List 3.50
+Dean's List 3.50 GPA or higher

-Honorable Mention 3.00
+0

 PRIOR LEARNING ASSESSMENTS

 East Central has provisions for granting credit through Prior Learning Assessments (PLA).
 To earn credit for prior learning, a student must meet all admission requirements and be registered for classes at East Central Community College.
 Prior learning credits are not available for all ECCC courses.
 Credits earned through PLA will satisfy graduation requirements but may not transfer to another institution.